 - back of the neck

-According to the American Academy of Family Physicians, these harmless birthmarks are usually caused by dilated and stretched capillaries, or blood vessels, under the skin.
+According to the American Academy of Family Physicians, these harmless birthmarks, known medically as nevus simplex, are usually caused by dilated and stretched capillaries, or blood vessels, under the skin.
+In some cases, when a child cries or when temperature changes, the stork bite becomes more prominent.

-Stork bites are generally visible at birth or very soon after, and will usually fade and disappear over time.
-My daughter Paloma was born with a honking stork bite at the nape of her neck (just like me) and it has faded significantly already.
-This is in contrast to other types of birthmarks, which tend to appear later in infancy or childhood and have a greater chance of becoming permanent.
+A stork bite is generally visible at birth or very soon after, and will usually fade and disappear over time.
+My daughter Paloma was born with a honking stork bite at the nape of her neck (just like me), but it faded significantly within a matter of months.
+Other types of birthmarks tend to appear later in infancy or childhood and have a greater chance of becoming permanent.

 There are many similarities and differences between stork bites and other birthmarks:

 - Strawberry Birthmark: Also known as a hemangioma, these birthmarks may not be present immediately at birth, but could develop shortly thereafter.
 They are caused by a cluster of blood vessels close to the surface of the skin, resulting in a red, bumpy texture similar to the skin of a strawberry.
-They can appear infants and children.
+They can appear in infants and children.
 Typically, a strawberry hemangioma will fade by the time a child reaches age 10.
 A biopsy, CT scan, or MRI may be required to confirm if the marking is a strawberry birthmark that is deeper under the skin.
 Occasionally a strawberry birthmark becomes troublesome if it is on an eyelid or if it starts to bleed and becomes an open sore.
 If your child has any of these complications, contact your physician right away.
+Stork Bite What You Need to Know About This Birthmark – Strawberry Birthmark

-- Port-Wine Stain Birthmark: While a vascular birthmark like a stork bite, a port-wine stain birthmark is known for its dark red or purple appearance and appears at birth.
+- Port-Wine Stain Birthmark: A port-wine stain birthmark is known for its dark red or purple appearance and appears at birth.
 Unlike a stork bite, it does not fade with time and can even darken or gain texture.
 Although not rare, they appear far less than most other forms of birthmarks.
 They can occur in any part of the body, but are common around the face, especially near the eyelid area.
 Port-Wine birthmarks near the eye sometimes require medical attention.
+Port Wine Stains- What You Need To Know Mama Natural

-- Moles: Markings in the form of brown or black moles are known as congenital melanocytic nevi, another common blemish found on about 1% of infants.
+- Moles: Markings in the form of brown or black moles are known as congenital melanocytic nevi, another common blemish found on about 1 percent of infants.
 These can occur in any area of the body, including the head or face.
 The shade of the mole generally appears darker in relation to the babies’ skin tone.
 In some instances, the marking may change appearance later in the child’s life during puberty, becoming more prominent or hairy.
+Stork Bite What You Need to Know About This Birthmark – Moles

 Unfortunately, everyone has to have some kind of commentary when it comes to observing parenting or anything out of the ordinary with a child.